top of page

 Keep it simple:

-• Skim your school’s premed requirements and make sure you’re on track
+• Skim your school’s premed requirements to ensure you’re on track.

-• Start a basic “experience tracker” (Google Doc/Sheet) where you list activities and what you did
+• Start a basic “experience tracker” (Google Doc/Sheet) to list activities and what you did.

-• Make a rough plan for the next year: which courses you’ll take and whether you want to add one clinical or service role
+• Make a rough plan for the next year, including which courses you’ll take and whether you want to add a clinical or service role.

 If You’re in the “Application is Coming” Zone (Late Sophomore / Junior)